ajrcarey/pdfium-render/README.md

 Pdfium exposed by the excellent `pdfium-sys` crate.

 ```
-    // Exports each page in the given test PDF file as a separate JPEG image.
+    // Renders each page in the given test PDF file to a separate JPEG file.

     use pdfium_render::{pdfium::Pdfium, bitmap::PdfBitmapRotation, bitmap_config::PdfBitmapConfig};
     use image::ImageFormat;